-- In order to demonstrate that the Implementing Rules are met, the assessment shall include a documented risk-assessment.
+- In addition (for all): - In order to demonstrate that the Implementing Rules are met, the assessment shall include a documented risk-assessment.
 The result of this risk-assessment should demonstrate that an equivalent level of safety as the one established by the Acceptable Means of Compliance (AMC) adopted by the Agency is reached. - FOCA may prescribe conditions under which the organisation may operate during the implementation of an Alternative Means of Compliance; - Approved AltMoCs are to be listed in the management system documentation.
 The list should include: - Legal Reference; - Short description; - Date of Approval (or notification for declared operatos); and - a reference to the evidence and documentation of the Alternative Means of Compliance

-Example for an AOC holder, AeMC or an ATO
+Example for an AOC holder, AeMC, ATO and CAMO